ryanpearl48/Portfolio/README.md

 ## 🚀 Getting Started
 To start using browing the Portfolio Playground, simply visit [Portfolio Playground](https://stackathon-five.vercel.app/).
 You may create an account if you'd like but it's just been added for fun!
-Some of the pages included are the tech cards, portfolio, playgorund page, and login.
+Some of the pages included are the Technology Cards, Portfolio, and Login/Sign-Up.
 ---
 ## 💡 Features
 * 🌙 Dark and light mode toggle for an optimal browsing experience